 As children have grown ever heavier, the concurrent trend, of course, is the skyrocketing of food allergy.
 A study from Mount Sinai’s School of Medicine in New York, published in 2004, confirmed what allergists knew anecdotally; the incidence of food allergy in the U.S. had doubled, and those statistics are mirrored in Canada.
 Six to 8 per cent of Canadian school children now have food allergies, which can cause dangerous, even life-threatening reactions.
 Provinces and states are considering and, in a few cases, passing anaphylaxis-readiness laws in the schools.

-But as those bring restrictions on what is appropriate for the lunchbox, simultaneously, the weight issue has grabbed the attention of educators and the media.
+But as those bring restrictions on what is appropriate for the lunch box, simultaneously, the weight issue has grabbed the attention of educators and the media.
 The result: the pendulum is beginning to swing toward better nutrition in some schools.
-This means a new focus on fruits and vegetables, which happens to dovetail neatly with concerns about allergens in the class, since those foods are not the top allergenic sources, and they won’t lead to accidental exposures.
+This means a new focus on fruits and vegetables, which happens to dovetail neatly with concerns about allergens in the classroom, since those foods are not the top allergenic sources, and they won’t lead to accidental exposures.

 The Institute of Medicine, a scientific advisory group based in Washington, produced a report in April, 2007 calling for a dramatic new approach to food in the classroom: no food as rewards; no food for celebrations.
 Then it ranked foods into tiers.
 Tier 1 is acceptable: fruits, vegetables, real juice, low-fat dairy, and nothing with trans fat.